realA10001986/Dash-Gauges/hardware/electronics/README.md

 ## The Control Board

+_[CircuitSetup](https://circuitsetup.us/product/delorean-time-machine-dash-gauge-control-board/) has an updated version of the Control Board for sale.
+There is no difference in features._

 To have [JCLPCB](https://jlcpcb.com) make your board:
 1) Create an account at jlcpcb.com
 2) Click "Upload Gerber file" or "order now"